 All newcomers have the right to follow this civic integration path.
-Some categories of people are obligated to follow the civic integration path.
+For some categories of people the path is even obligatory.

-For underage, non-Dutch speaking newcomers (children and young people who are entitled to education for non-Dutch speaking newcomers), civic integration is accomplished through education and not through a civic integration path.
+For underage allophone newcomers (children and young people who are entitled to education for non-Dutch speaking newcomers), civic integration is accomplished by means of education and not through a civic integration path.

-Civic integration is meant for foreigners who are 18 years old or older and who move to Flanders or Brussels to live there.
-Belgians who were not born in Belgium and who have at least one parent born outside of Belgium, are also part of the civic integration target group.
+Civic integration is meant for foreigners who are 18 years old or older and who move to Flanders or Brussels to live here.
+Belgians born abroad and who have at least one parent born outside of Belgium are part of the civic integration target group.

 Everybody who is part of the civic integration target group is entitled to a civic integration path.

 Newcomers obligated to follow the civic integration path

 Some newcomers must follow a civic integration path, including: